 The Shih Tzu is a brachycephalic breed (short nose) and has a natural, slight underbite.
 An underbite that is too prominent or an overbite can lead to problems with discomfort, missing teeth and even problems eating.
 A correct bite will prevent the dog's tongue from hanging or protruding from the mouth.
 All of our parents have been certified for their bite, and receive regular dental care & cleanings at Blue Pearl Pet Hospital.

 Our Shih Tzu at Sweetwater Shih Tzu are also certified for their heart.
 A certified, licenced veterinarian listens to the heart on all three sides of the chest to ensure that there are no heart murmurs or abnormal heart rhythms.

-Our Shih Tzu at Sweetwater Shih Tzu are also certified for their liver.
+Our Shih Tzu at Sweetwater Shih Tzu are also certified for their Thyroid.
 The thyroid gland controls the metabolism.

-While conformation is no doubt important to maintaining the beauty of the breed, it should not be confused with overall current and future health and longevity.
 Only a thorough examination by a licensed veterinarian accompanied by the appropriate testing will show if the dog has a genetic disorder or will be prone to developing a genetic disorder later in life.
 This is why genetic testing is so important, and why all Sweetwater Shih Tzu are examined and certified.